 - 1. From the Windows taskbar, click Start > Settings > Control Panel. - 2.
 Double-click on the Add/Remove Programs icon. - 3.
-Select your product model and click Add/Remove.
-(There are 2 files related to the product, MDP3858 PCI Modem Drivers and MDP3858 PCI Modem Files.
-You need to remove both of them) - 4.
-Follow the on-line instruction to complete the removal of drivers/file.
+Select your product model and click Add/Remove. - 4.
+Follow the on-line instruction to complete the removal of driver/file.

-How do I see the resources listings?
+How do I see the resources listings ?